weshipsoftware/weshipsoftware.github.io/.alternator/!readme/intro.md

 _The whole process is broken._

-So let’s do something better.
+So let’s do better.
 Let’s do this right.

 [rjt]: http://jarrodtaylor.me/readme
 [rar]: https://richard.is